 - identifying and recommending to the full Board of Trustees qualified candidates for election as trustees and recommending nominees for election as trustees at the annual meeting of shareholders; - implementing and monitoring our Corporate Governance Guidelines; - reviewing and making recommendations on matters involving the general operation of our Board of Trustees, including board size and composition, and committee composition and structure; - recommending to our Board of Trustees nominees for each committee of our Board of Trustees; - annually facilitating the assessment of our Board of Trustees' performance as a whole and of the individual trustees, as required by applicable law, regulations and the NYSE corporate governance listing standards; and - overseeing our Board of Trustees' evaluation of management.

-During the period between May 16, 2011 and December 31, 2011, the Nominating and Corporate Governance Committee met two times.
+During the year ended December 31, 2012, the Nominating and Corporate Governance Committee met four times.

 Executive Sessions of Non-Management Trustees